Move In is an exciting time at Princeton University. Be sure to take a look at these suggestions for planning your move to campus.

 Princeton Mobile gives access to University resources for members of the Princeton campus community and the world.
 Princeton Mobile is available as a web app on any browser and as a native app for iOS and Android.
 The dining option helps you choose where and what you’d like to eat.
 Look up both residential and retail dining locations and check open hours, menus, and nutrition information.

-On the "Incoming Freshmen" section of this website, you'll find lots more information to help you settle into your new life at Princeton University.
+On the "First-Year Students" section of this website, you'll find lots more information to help you settle into your new life at Princeton University.
 It describes a typical dorm room and how you may personalize it, and recommends what to bring from home and what to leave behind.

 All of your tech questions are answered, and there's everything you need to know about mail and how to best navigate the campus and the town of Princeton.
 Be sure to give it a thorough read.